xiangzhi/psi-wiki/Building-the-Codebase.md

 In order to run PsiStudio, the Windows-only visualization tool, the following component must be installed.

-* __Kinect for Windows Runtime 2.0__: this SDK can be downloaded from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/confirmation.aspx?id=44559) and is required for PsiStudio to function correctly, even if you don't intend to use the Kinect sensor in your \psi applications.
+* __Kinect for Windows Runtime 2.0__: this can be downloaded from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/confirmation.aspx?id=44559) and is required for PsiStudio to function correctly, even if you don't intend to use the Kinect sensor in your \psi applications.

 __Optional prerequisites__: